rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: One of the big things I've been pushing this year (and plan to push in a big way next year) is machine readability.
 Specifically reducing the number of terms used in ECMASpeak.
 Specifically, I'm looking into making ECMAIDL a subset of WebIDL.

-YK: We should really be willing to use a webset of WebIDL.
+YK: We should really be willing to use a subset of WebIDL.
 There may be something more suitable for webspecs that's more suitable for JS semantics.

 BT: That's the path I'm interested in going down.
 Thinking of calling it JIDL.